Joshober/BaseballTrainer/storage-server/README.md

 - Files are stored with user-specific paths (user_id/filename)
 - Users can only delete their own files
 - Path traversal attacks are prevented
-- Firebase authentication required for upload/delete operations
+- Auth0 authentication required for upload/delete operations